EasonJackson/DesignPatterns/README.md

 #### Singleton Pattern

-Singleton pattern allows instatiation of only one instance of a class in the JVM.
+Singleton pattern allows instantiation of only one instance of a class in the JVM.

 - Eager initialization

-    Using ```private static final Singleton instance``` and ```private Constructor()``` can prevent instatiating another instance.
+    Using ```private static final Singleton instance``` and ```private Constructor()``` can prevent instantiating another instance.

-    Using ```public getInstance() {return instance;}``` allows retriving the same instance every time it is needed.
+    Using ```public getInstance() {return instance;}``` allows retrieving the same instance every time it is needed.

 - Static block initialization

 	Both eager and static block initializations create a new private of the class during the loading stage.
-For static block initialization, it add an opportunity for exception handling during the initialiation of the instance.
+For static block initialization, it add an opportunity for exception handling during the initialization of the instance.

 - Lazy Initialization